-The 2021/22 tax year began on 6th April 2021.
-We’ve put this article together to highlight the main changes affecting individuals and businesses.
-We also have an article to help businesses get ready for the end of the tax year and a 2021 Budget highlights article.
-If you're looking for some inspiration for 2021/22, you should take a look at our New Tax Year New You article.
+The 2022/23 tax year begins on 6th April 2022.
+We’ve put this article together to highlight the main changes and other tax matters affecting individuals and businesses.
+We also have an article to help individuals and businesses get ready for the end of the tax year.

 Personal Tax, thresholds and allowances